 4. Getting the Leadership Team Onboard

 According to the well-known Peter Drucker, “Leadership is someone who has followers.”
-This exact and precise definition gives us a foundation for this important element when developing EA strategies.
-If the leadership team is fully onboard, engages and interreacts with your content, employees (followers) will more likely do the same.
-Check out this interview to get to know what motivates leadership teams in the digital transformation era.
+This exact definition gives us a foundation for this important element when developing EA strategies.
+If the leadership team is fully onboard, engages, and interreacts with your content, employees (followers) will more likely do the same.

 5. 360-degree Content